artichaudhary0/wear_work/README.md

-# Wallpaperify : Maidify: Your Premier Maid Booking Solution
+# Maidify: Your Premier Maid Booking Solution

 Welcome to Maidify!
 Your go-to platform for seamless maid booking services, designed to simplify your life and ensure a clean, comfortable living space.
 Discover trusted maids, schedule appointments, and manage your cleaning needs effortlessly with our intuitive mobile app.